gracefulife/clova-developer-guide/en/CIC/References/APIs/Clova.md

 ### Remarks

 The server currently provides an extension called the Freetalk mode by default.
 The Freetalk mode is available only in English at the moment.
 You can finish the mode by saying the trigger word, "See you later".
-Then, the FinishExtension directive message returns "freetalking" in the `extension` field.
+A FinishExtension directive message returns "freetalking" in the `extension` field.

 ### Message example